cirosantilli/linux-cheat/pandoc/readme.md

 - -A : include after
 - -c : link to css
 - -w rst : set input format to rst
+- -V geometry:margin=1in.
+Sets margins.
+Only meaningful for pdfs.